-Upon arrival into Prague International Airport, I could have been forgiven for somehow believing that Wizjet had actually teleported me straight to the US or some other Western country during my short 1.5 hour flight, as I made my way to the other terminal to meet Phil I was blindsided by franchise fast food and coffee shops at every turn.
+Upon arrival into Prague International Airport, I could have been forgiven for somehow believing that Wizjet had actually teleported me straight to the US or some other Western country during my short 1.5 hour flight, as I made my way to the other terminal to meet Phil, I was blindsided by franchise fast food and coffee shops at every turn.

 Prague certainly lived up to its reputation for being one of the world’s most beautiful cities.
 The Old Town Square, Prague Castle, Jewish Quarter, Charles Bridge, Vltava River and the abundance of gothic and baroque architecture guarantee a captivating panoramic far and wide.
 After an enduring trudge uphill to our hostel, we were parched and famished and more than ready to sample some of the world renowned Czech beer.
 Hence what followed what would be just one of many pints consumed over the next week.

-The Czech Republic has been occupied and dominated by its neighbouring countries for much of the past four centuries, its hard to believe the transformation in just a short 23 years since the Velvet Revolution and the fall of Communism, although it seems that Prague is now reigned by tourism and commercialism, overrun by tourists and ubiquitous US fast food outlets.
+The Czech Republic has been occupied and dominated by its neighboring countries for much of the past four centuries, its hard to believe the transformation in just a short 23 years since the Velvet Revolution and the fall of Communism, although it seems that Prague is now reigned by tourism and commercialism, overrun by tourists and ubiquitous US fast food outlets.
 It was clear that the world of European culinary delights would feature heavily on our agenda, we devoured goulash, dumplings, ham, cabbage and pitchers of Czech beer in between visiting the Medieval Torture Museum and embarking on two walking tours of the city; partly to walk off the food!

 Prague is a wonderful city with so much history and antiquity…but what it clearly didn’t have was enough beer.
 Come Monday we headed South to the home of Budweiser Budvar, a town in the Bohemian province called Ceske Budejovice with the soul purpose of touring the brewery and quality testing their range of fermented beverages, directly from the tank!
 With not much else on offer in town we settled in at the Budvarka Beerhouse and enjoyed the best Goulash and Dumplings of our Bohemian layover and of course a few more beers.